The Fyodorov-Bouchaud formula and Liouville conformal field theory: Introduction and main result

 \end{proposition} Here the hypothesis on $p$ is purely technical and could be relaxed with little effort.
 A simple change of variable $x = t^2$ and $G(\gamma,p, t) = H(x)$ turns the BPZ equation for $G(\gamma,p, t)$ into a hypergeometric equation for $H(x)$

 The solution space of this equation is two dimensional.
-In fact, we can give two sets of solutions, one corresponding to an expansion in powers of $x$ and the other to an expansion in powers of $1 - x$ (all the details are written in the appendix).
-From this we obtain:
+In fact, we can give two sets of solutions, one corresponding to an expansion in powers of $x$ and the other to an expansion in powers of $1 - x$.
+From the theory of hypergeometric functions recalled in appendix \ref{apphyp} we thus obtain: